ScanRE/ScanRE/mh-backend/Readme.md

 We had considerable issues with CORS and so wrote a helper function to get around that.
 You can configure that function according to your needs.

 We used celery during the initial iterations to speed up scan times by executing code in parallel and so if you want to use celery, simply uncomment the decorators and the celery run command in the ./start.sh file and you are good to go.
-The frontend might need modification to handle the asynchronous execution.
+The front-end might need modification to handle the asynchronous execution.

 Also, we have limited the number of requests being made to OpenAIs APIs as well as limited the number of characters that can be allowed for an individual request to prevent excessive billing.